These days, we know Facebook as a powerful social channel to connect brands to their clients.

 What Do People Search For Using Facebook Search?

-The options are almost endless here.
+The options are almost endless here as Facebook serves up tons of results

 First, you can break your results into categories, listed horizontally at the top of the search results.
 Those categories include:

-- Facebook Search for friends
+- Facebook Search for Friends

 You can search for friends based on name, city, education, work or mutual friends.
 Or, you can begin search queries with the following patterns: